seva-arkh/django_project/README.md

 * delete this wallet

 ### "wallets/transactions/"
-* view all urser's transactions in a such form:{.
+* view all urser's transactions in a such form:{
             "id": "31",
             "sender": "7A758158",
             "receiver": "E3FCB82E",